weaversa/cryptol-course/labs/Interpreter/Interpreter.md

 for interactively incorporating the code in the interpreter via the `:module` command (described in the [Loading Modules](#loading-modules) section below).
-A file can only contain one module, and the name of the module should match the filename.
+A file can only contain one module, and the name of the module must match the filename.
 Additionally, the module can have namespace characteristics, separated by `::` delimiters.
 The namespace values directly correlate with directory structure surrounding the file.